-10. The following is a list of meetings the Board shall assign representatives to attend:

-- Union Township Planning Commission - Union Township Economic Development Authority - Union Township Sustainability Committee - Union Township Intergovernmental Liaison Team

-11. The following is a list of meetings the Board may assign a representative to attend:

-- Road Commission regular monthly meetings - Isabella County Commission regular meetings - City of Mt.
+- 10. The following is a list of meetings the Board shall assign representatives to attend: - Union Township Planning Commission - Union Township Economic Development Authority - Union Township Sustainability Committee - Union Township Intergovernmental Liaison Team - Election Commission - Board of Review (By statute, Supervisor is Secretary) - 11.
+The following is a list of meetings the Board may assign a representative to attend: - Road Commission regular monthly meetings - Sidewalks and Pathways Prioritization Committee - Temporary Committees (See Section 2) - Isabella County Commission regular meetings - City of Mt.
 Pleasant Board of Commissioners - Middle Michigan Development Corporation - Saginaw Chippewa Indian Tribe of Michigan (Tribal meetings are not open to the public.
 This assignment will primarily act in a Liaison capacity) - Others to be added from time to time per approval of the Board.